Travel-Utilities-WWI21SEB/expense-management-ui/README.md

 pnpm run build
 ```

-You can preview the production build with `pnpm run preview`.
+You can preview the production build on port 4173 with `pnpm run preview`.

 For production we containerize the app using Docker.
 To build the Docker image run the following command: